 I. The contractor shall not reference a Judiciary contract for the purposes of advertising or promotion without express written authorization from the Judicial Purchasing Agent; and m.
 The contractor, subcontractor, and his or her employees and agents shall not disclose to any third party, remove, alter, obscure, or otherwise tamper with any Confidential Information of the Judiciary.
 Confidential Information shall include all content data that the contractor has access to or receives while working with the Judiciary.
 Content data includes attorney information, all judicial case information, including but not limited to types of cases, names of parties, witnesses, counsel, or participants in cases, case progression, contact information or any other data associated or obtained from the case management system, attorney registration system, or any databases or systems that are maintained, held, and/or owned by the Judiciary, regardless of whether such information is in written, electronic, or verbal form.
-In addition, Confidential Information shall include the content of any analysis, documentation, audit information, recommendations, reports, summaries or memoranda, and/or any other information compiled from and/or prepared by the contractor in connection with the contract regardless of whether in written, electronic, or verbal form.
+In addition, Confidential Information shall include the content of any analysis, documentation, audit information compiled from and/or prepared by the contractor in connection with the contract regardless of whether in written, electronic, or verbal form.